Radiology Technologist Schools and Careers in Colorado

 Colorado does not specifically license radiologic technologists.
 However, radiologic technologists must be certified by either the ARRT or the Nuclear Medical Technology Certification Board (NMTCB) to practice in the state.
 The process for certification by the ARRT requires the following steps:

-- Take and pass the ARRT exam.
-Once a candidate has applied for certification, the ARRT will send information on scheduling the exam for their chosen discipline.
+2. Take and pass the ARRT exam.
+Once a candidate has applied for certification, the ARRT will send information on scheduling the exam.
 A score of 75 or higher is required to pass any of the ARRT’s certification exams.

 The Colorado Department of Public Health and Environment (CDPHE) offers a limited scope x-ray license, the Limited Scope Operator (LSO), that allows licensees to x-ray limited parts of the body under qualified supervision.
 To qualify for the LSO license, candidates must complete an acceptable training program that includes a clinical experience component.
 Qualified candidates may submit an application to the CDPHE to receive permission to sit for the ARRT Limited Scope of Practice in Radiography exam, which must be passed to receive the LSO license.